 Many of my classes are private and thus created on demand.
 Email me on the form below if you are interested or would like to work out a date.
 Necessary supplies listed below.

-In my two day Cold Wax Intensive we produce at least two pieces using text and image on one surface and cold wax and oil and its many and various techniques on the other.
-Depending on size and how quickly you work you may be able to produce more paintings.
+In my TWO DAY Cold Wax Intensive we produce a minimum of two pieces integrating text and image using cold wax and oil and learning about various techniques.
+Depending on size and how quickly you work you may be able to produce many paintings.
 Come prepared to make as much art as you can!

-We will paint on gessoed panels (12’ x 12” or smaller or larger) made of luan, plywood or canvas.
+gessoed panels (12’ x 12” or smaller or larger) plywood or canvas.
 The smooth hard surface works best for cold wax.
-Birch cradled panels are available at most art supple stores.
-But if transporting them is a challenge just bring flat panels.
+Birch cradled panels are available at most art supply stores.
+But if transporting them is a challenge bring flat panels.